Specialised Learning Program for Students with

 Student Selection and Application:

-Entry to the Specialist Learning Program for Students with Autism Spectrum Disorder is determined by a panel who convenes in Term 3 of each year.
+Entry to the Specialised Learning Program for Students with Autism Spectrum Disorder is determined by a panel.

 The program is designed and resourced to provide for students who meet the following criteria: